David's Special Places

 Suddenly, the shooting from the side of the Turkish troops stopped, and a fighter with a white flag rose from the trench (for this, he used his shirt).
 Then, in complete silence, the Turkish soldier approached the wounded man, carefully raised him, carried him to the enemy trenches, and then returned to his own, after which the battle continued.

-Tip: If you end up in hospital in Moscow make sure you have someone who can deliver soap and toilet paper to you as they are rare commodities.
+Tip: If you ever end up in hospital in Moscow, make sure you have someone who can bring you soap and toilet paper—both are surprisingly rare commodities.

 • and more!